 About the Barandun Lab

 Our research group is affiliated with The Laboratory for Molecular Infection Medicine Sweden (MIMS) and Science for Life Laboratory (SciLifeLab).
 MIMS is the Swedish Node in the Nordic EMBL Partnership for Molecular Medicine.

 We are using a combination of in vivo assays, biochemistry and cryo-electron microscopy to study macromolecular complexes of specialized pathogenic organisms (prokaryotes and eukaryotes).
 We aim to provide a molecular basis of key mechanisms in the infection process and uncover unique structural determinants that could serve as novel targets for antibiotics.

 The cryo-EM studies will be performed at Umeå Core Facility for Electron Microscopy at Umeå University which is hosting one of the two nodes of the national cryoEM facility at SciLifeLab.

 Highly motivated candidates who would like to work in a young and dynamic team are encouraged to apply.
+They should have high capacity to independently organize and lead projects and are expected to be at ease collaborating with other scientists.
+International experience is a merit while good skills in both oral and written communication in English is a must.
+Great emphasis will be placed on personal suitability.
 A background in molecular biology, genome manipulation (CRISPR/Cas9) and biochemistry is required and experience with C. elegans and structural biology a plus.

 Learn more about our research on www.barandunlab.org.